ryo0ka/smc/README.md

 #smc

+##smc.nbt

 Named Binary Tags implementation in Scala, wastefully user-friendly and extensible.

 Supports NBT v19132 and v19133, but it is made easy to modify/extend a system.

-Benchmark is not yet done; the efficiency is unclear at the moment.
+Benchmark is not yet done; the performance is unclear at the moment.

     // Demonstrates quick construction of a NBT system and its usage. import smc.enum._